 Given that we both worked from home, it was a nice break from work to go out and have a nice lunch somewhere before getting back to work.

-Around the last year or so, a new trend seems to have arrived in Barcelona.
-The trend consists of kitchens instead of restaurants.
-So the kitchens would cook dishes and concentrate on selling them via delivery apps or by customers picking up their orders at the kitchen.
-This minimizes the costs of having tables and staff serving those tables.
+In 2020, the COVID crisis accelerated the trend of healthy food meal plan deliveries in Barcelona.
+Basically, many kitchens opened up, and they cook dishes and concentrate on selling them via delivery apps or by customers picking up their orders at the kitchen.
+This minimizes the costs of having tables and staff serving those tables, not to mention not being troubled by the COVID restrictions.

 I think cooking will, by 2040, be a niche activity like e.g. gardening or sewing, not something which one would reasonably expect from substantially every household.